 Yes, your child must attend a school or kura or be home-schooled.

 - Age 5 to 6 - most children start their schooling on or just after their 5th birthday, but it is not compulsory to start school in NZ until you turn 6

 - Age 6 to 16 - children must attend school

 - Age 16 to 19 - schooling is optional.
 Around this time, young people gain National Certificate in Educational Achievement (NCEA) and transition to further education, training or a career

 Going to school or kura regularly is key to your child getting the most out of their education.
 You are required to make sure that your child goes to school or kura every day unless they're sick, or need to be away with good reason.
-Under the Education Act 1989, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school or kura without a good reason.
+Under the Education and Training Act 2020, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school or kura without a good reason.

 If your child does need to be away, make sure the school or kura knows ahead of time.
 How you do this may depend on their rules.
 Usually you will need to phone them to let them know your child will be away, the reason why and for how long.

 If your child will be away for more than a few days, you may need to put this in writing.
 It's also a good idea to talk to the teacher about getting some school work for them to do so.